 Professor Trabucco teaches courses on the Legal Profession and Access to Justice.
 She has taught law courses in the Sport Management program at Brock University, and was formerly a faculty member in the paralegal program at Sheridan College.
-She has taught courses in contracts, torts, administrative law, civil procedure, trademarks, tribunal practice, licensing intellectual property in sport, advocacy, and Legal Research and Writing.
+She has taught courses in contracts, torts, administrative law, civil procedure, tribunal practice, trademarks and other forms of intellectual property, licensing intellectual property in sport, advocacy, and Legal Research and Writing.

 At Windsor Law, Lisa is the creator of the What’s Your Point?
 Writing Workshop and, formerly, Faculty Advisor for the Windsor Review of Legal and Social Issues and Faculty Lead of the Academic Success Program.